Sections of this article.

 Watches with Ground-breaking Visual Design

 Revolutionary watch design aesthetics have transformed the industry, introducing innovative approaches that challenge traditional norms and redefine the boundaries of horological beauty and functionality.
-Throughout the history of watchmaking, several timepieces stand out for their pioneering visual designs and groundbreaking aesthetics, setting new standards in craftsmanship and style.
+Throughout the history of watchmaking, several timepieces stand out for their pioneering visual designs and ground-breaking aesthetics, setting new standards in craftsmanship and style.

 In 1904, pioneering Brazilian aviator Alberto Santos-Dumont needed to be able to see his watch without letting go of the controls with his hands in order to time his performances.
 He asked Cartier to find a way to create a watch for his needs, and they designed one to be worn on the left wrist, with what are now called lugs to hold the strap to the case and a clasp to hold it firmly (unlike a slip-on women’s bracelet), and a winding mechanism on the right.
 They named the model the “Santos”: